Evizero/Augmentor.jl/docs/src/index.md

 image processing outside the machine learning domain.

-The following section describes the high-level user interface in more detail.
+The following section describes the high-level user interface in detail.
 In particular it focuses on how a (stochastic) image-processing pipeline can be defined and then be applied to an image (or a set of images).
+It also discusses how batch processing of multiple images can be performed in parallel using multi-threading.

 ```@contents
 Pages = ["interface.md"]
 Depth = 2
 ```

-Augmentor ships with a number of predefined operations that should be sufficient to describe some of the most commonly used augmentation strategies.
-Each operation is a represented as its own unique type.
+We mentioned before that an augmentation pipeline is just a sequence of image operations.
+Augmentor ships with a number of predefined operations, which should be sufficient to describe the most commonly utilized augmentation strategies.
+Each operation is represented as its own unique type.
 The following section provides a complete list of all the exported operations and their documentation.

 ```@contents
 Pages = ["operations.md"]